PerfectlySoft/PerfectDocs/guide/routing.md

 A route with the URI ```/**``` would match any request.

 A trailing wildcard route will save the URI portion which is matched by the wildcard.
 It will place this path segment in the ```HTTPRequest.urlVariables``` map under the key indicated by the global variable ```routeTrailingWildcardKey```.
-For example, given the route URI "/foo/**" and a request URI of "/foo/bar/baz", the following snippet would be true:
+For example, given the route URI "/foo/**" and a request URI "/foo/bar/baz", the following snippet would be true:

 ```swift
 request.urlVariables[routeTrailingWildcardKey] == "/bar/baz"